Updated January 1st, 2021

 For tucked away in the a corner of a busy casino in the Mojave Desert, lies a fun and informative world-class aquarium, that offers a quiet, peaceful reprieve form the action-packed noise and excitement of the Las Vegas Strip just outside its doors.

-This popular attraction is situated on the far south end of Mandalay Bay, near the convention center.
+The popular Shark Reef attraction is situated on the far south end of Mandalay Bay, near the convention center.
 It’s a long walk from the casino floor, past the walkway to the events center, and past the Border Grill and the wedding chapel.

 Once in, it’s a self-guided tour, where you can stroll by the exhibits at your own pace.
 Inquisitive minds will be entertained by the numerous displays offering up informative tidbits about each of the exhibits – unless you’re like me, in which case you’ll spend your time making sure your 2 year old doesn’t accidentally climb into the piranha tank.